Exotic Mexican Spirit Xtabentun Makes a Splash

 This cocktail-friendly spirit is trending in the mixologist community.

-The legend of its origin is that xtabentun was borne from a scandal involving a prostitute named Xtabay.
+The legend of its origin is that xtabentún was born from a scandal involving a prostitute named Xtabay.
 Though shunned by her village, Xtabay gave all of her earnings to the poor and the ailing.
 Upon her death, she was buried in a crude stone grave.
-By morning, tiny white flowers had sprouted from her tomb and the village was drenched in a sweet, musky perfume— xtabentun, loosely translated, means “vines growing from stone.”
+By morning, tiny white flowers had sprouted from her tomb and the village was drenched in a sweet, musky perfume—xtabentún, loosely translated, means “vines growing from stone.”
 The sweet, pale yellow liqueur that has evolved from this legend is made from rum, anise seed and the nectar of Mayan bees, delivering notes of honeysuckle and licorice.

 Searching for xtabentun in the U.S. can seem like a fruitless quest, but victory can be sweet.
 At the New York restaurant and bar Macondo, head bartender Gonzalo Marin folds the quixotic elixir into a creamy orange beverage called Mandarina + Aguardiente.
 Served with mandarin-saffron foam and fresh sage leaf, it makes a righteous crown for a spirit so mysterious.